brianglass/anastasis/files/15_september.md

 **The same Tone.**

 The word of your Prophet Moses is fulfilled, O God, which said: You will see your life hang before your eyes.
 To-day the Cross is exalted, and the world has been freed from error.
-To-day the Church of ChristÂ’s resurrection is dedicated, and the ends of the earth rejoice, as they offer you a hymn with cymbals like David and say: You have wrought salvation in the midst of the earth, O God: Cross and Resurrection, through which you have saved us, O good one who love mankind.
+To-day the Church of Christ’s resurrection is dedicated, and the ends of the earth rejoice, as they offer you a hymn with cymbals like David and say: You have wrought salvation in the midst of the earth, O God: Cross and Resurrection, through which you have saved us, O good one who love mankind.
 All-powerful Lord, glory to you!

 ****